cedalo/streamsheets-documentation/source/functions/math/randbetween.rst

    * - Max
      - Maximum value to return.
    * - MinDelta
      - Optional.
 Minimum value applied to last value in next step.
 If specified MaxDelta must also be set.
+Min and MaxDelta together define the possible range of change
    * - MaxDelta
      - Optional.
 Maximum value applied to last value in next step.
 If specified MinDelta must also be set.
    * - InitialValue